Decathlon/vitamin-ios/Sources/VitaminSwiftUI/Components/TextField/README.md

 [Reference](https://www.decathlon.design/726f8c765/p/31121d-text-input/b/68557b)

 For SwiftUI, Vitamin provides two possibilities to have a `VitaminTextField`.
-- A `VitaminTextField` struct which provided an all-in-one component ready to use.
+- A `VitaminTextField` struct which provides an all-in-one component ready to use.
 - A `vitaminTextFieldStyle` modifier which has more customizable possibilities like applying the `VitaminTextField` to a `TextField` or a `SecureField`.

 ```swift